ffalcinelli/ps2js/README.md

 -----

 1. ~~Make a TODO list~~
+2. Check differences between fill in paper.js and html5 canvas (gnu.ps does not work in html5 format)
-2. Find a way to programmatically test the results
+3. Find a way to programmatically test the results
-3. Support other PS commands
+4. Support other PS commands
-4. Improve the current ones
+5. Improve the current ones